cockroachdb/docs/src/current/v23.2/set-up-physical-cluster-replication.md

 ## Step 3.
 Copy certificates

-At this point, you have a primary and a standby cluster running.
-The next step is to verify that the clusters can communicate.
+At this point, the primary and standby clusters are both running.
+The next step allows the standby cluster to connect to the primary cluster and begin ingesting its data.
 Depending on how you manage certificates, you must ensure that all nodes on the primary and the standby cluster have access to the certificate of the other cluster.

 {{site.data.alerts.callout_danger}}
 It is important to carefully manage the exchange of CA certificates between clusters if you have generated self-signed certificates with `cockroach cert` as part of the [prerequisite deployment tutorial]({% link {{ page.version.version }}/deploy-cockroachdb-on-premises.md %}).